-Although it’s rare, those with balanced translocations have a slight risk of passing the chromosomal abnormality to their children.
-But there are also some inherited cases of CES implying that this condition could be passed on from parents to their newborn babies.
+Although it’s rare, those with balanced translocations have a slight risk of passing the chromosome abnormality to their children.
+But, there are also some inherited cases of CES, implying that this condition could be passed on from parents to their newborn babies.

-Symptoms of the at-eye syndrome vary from person to person.
-Famous Seattle model Caitin Stickles also have cat-eye syndrome due to a chromosomal abnormality that disfigured her face as you can see in the picture above.
+Symptoms of the cat–eye syndrome vary from person to person.
+Famous Seattle model Caitin Stickles also has cat-eye syndrome due to a chromosomal abnormality, as you can see in the picture above.

 This condition usually affects the following parts of your body: